liuggio/KnpMenuExtensionBundle/Resources/doc/index.md

                       routeParameters: {'name': liuggio}
                   matches2: # name of the child (brother of matches1)
                       route: 'blog_show'
-              matches1: # this is the name of the node where to add the following children (so below matches2)
+              matches1: # this is the name of the node where you want add the following children (so below matches2)
                   matches1A:
                       route: 'homepage'
                       routeParameters: {'name': stof}